Processing subscription acquisitions

 If you're pairing either of Digital River's low-code checkout solutions with our subscription service, this page explains how to process:

-Once Digital River converts the checkout-session to an order, you'll also need to activate the subscription, fulfill the goods, and manage renewals.
-For details on how to handle these, and other processes, refer to the Subscription management page.
+Once Digital River converts the to an , you must activate the subscription, fulfill the goods, and manage renewals.
+For details on handling these and other processes, refer to the Managing a subscription page.

 in items[]